LauraCarter/lauracarter.github.io/index.md

 Where something is going wrong for people, I want to find out why and how we can fix it.
 I'm experienced in developing and leading research projects to find out what is going wrong for whom, why, and how to make changes that have an impact on people's lives.
 I've worked in the spaces where human rights, intersectional discrimination, new technologies and social justice interact.
-I write well-researched, rigourous and clear reports, for technical and non-technical audiences.
+I write well-researched, rigorous and clear reports, for technical and non-technical audiences.

 I will be a UC Berkeley Tech Policy Fellow in the [2024-25 cohort](https://citrispolicylab.org/2425tpf/).
 As part of the Improving Diversity in AI working group, I'll be researching how family relationships are represented in data and AI systems used in the public sector, and how these representations might reinforce stereotypes about 'normal' families.